 Heritage Properties

-New Finland is a Finnish speaking block settlement locates within the RM.
+New Finland is a Finnish speaking block settlement located within the RM.
 The St. John's New Finland Lutheran Church, with an active congregation, was officially declared a municipal heritage property on May 4, 2007.
 The church building was built in 1907, and then the community moved it in 1934 by steam engine to the present location five miles south of the original construction site.
 This arduous undertaking necessitated sawing the church in half.

 The RM's municipal office building, located at 711 Lalonde Street in Whitewood, was originally built in 1935 to house Whitewood's post office.
 The building is a designated heritage property.
 The building was constructed by the federal government as a make-work project during the depression era.